sustainable-lalibela/guidelines/docs/guidelines/discussion.md

 - reliure / binding
 - conditionnement

-- extent (folios, author'name and role, work title, incipit)
+- extent (folios, author'name and role, work title, incipit... )
 - dimensions

 > Incipit : Some text that described clearly the content of the work not of the book